Dailymaverick logo

 Joe Morolong Municipality data

 Daily Maverick’s Election 2024 coverage is supported, in part, with funding from the Friedrich Naumann Foundation and vehicles supplied by Ford.
-Watch out for a follow-up article by our team on the politics of the Northern Cape.
+The article and the opinions and statements that may be contained herein do not reflect those of the Friedrich Naumann Foundation or Ford.

 Amazing.
 Shows you, one town controlled by the current government, the other one by the so called westerners.
 Say no more.